allegroai/clearml-docs/docs/guides/ui/tuning_exp.md

 1. In the **ClearML Web-App (UI)**, on the Projects page, click the `examples` project card.

-1. In the experiments table, right click the experiment `pytorch mnist train`.
+1. In the experiments table, right-click the experiment `pytorch mnist train`.

 1. In the context menu, click **Clone** **>** **CLONE**.
 The newly cloned experiment appears and its info panel slides open.